Never let it fade away… ♪♪♭♪

 - While the vegetables are cooking, drain the dried mushrooms but keep the soaking liquid.
 Dice the mushrooms and toss them into the pot.
 Once the vegetables are cooked nicely, stir in the soaking liquid.
 Keep the gritty stuff at the bottom from getting into your soup.

-- Once the mushroom stock is bubbly, add the sautéed mushrooms, stock, kasha, okra, and bay leaves.
-Bring everything to a boil and reduce to a simmer for 20 minutes or until the kasha is cooked through and the soup is thick.
+- Once the mushroom stock is bubbly, add the sautéed mushrooms, stock, buckwheat, okra, and bay leaves.
+Bring everything to a boil and reduce to a simmer for 20 minutes or until the buckwheat is cooked through and the soup is thick.
 Season to taste.
 Garnish with grated cheese or roasted pine nuts if you like.

 Makes 6 servings.
 Each serving contains: Calories (kcal) 286.6, fat (g) 8.6, sodium (mg) 582.1, potassium (mg) 909.3, carbohydrate (g) 43.2 (fiber (g) 6.1, sugar (g) 7.3), protein (g) 13.2, vitamin A (RAE) 245.7, vitamin C (mg) 7.6, calcium (mg) 45.3, iron (mg) 2.1, folate (DFE) 73.7.